VBA to Loop through Rows of Table in Excel (11 Methods)

 This piece of code first starts looping through rows in the table (“TblStudents” is our table name).
 Then enters columns for each row.
 After that, pass the value of the cell in MsgBox.
 Then go to the next column.
 After finishing iterating through all columns of one row, then it goes to the next row and continues the iteration process until the last row.

-To be more specific with the extracted data from the table, you can utilize the DataBodyRange property of ListObject.
-DataBodyRange property will throw you the result containing the range from the list between the header row and the insert row.
+The DataBodyRange property will show you the result containing the range from the list between the header row and the insert row.

 Steps: